prahashkhanal/prahashkhanal/README.md

 ## 🔭 What I’m Working On

-🤖 Machine Learning algorithms and practical applications

 🔐 Cybersecurity fundamentals and safe practices

-💻 Projects in C, C++, and Python
+💻 Projects in C, C++, and JavaScript

-📊 Data Science concepts with Python, SQL, and visualization tools

 🏗️ Projects combining AI, cybersecurity, and software development